 Veterans Administration: Various forms of financial aid for education are available under the new GI Bill and other VA programs.
-Veterans and, in certain circumstances, their dependents, should call 1-800-827-1000.
+Veterans and, in certain circumstances, their dependents, should call 1-800-442-4551 or 1-888-GIBILL1.

 Military Active Duty: Active duty military personnel may be eligible for financial aid for education.
 The application process for TA benefits begins with the Learning Center that supports the student's unit.